 Bryan started in the financial services industry where he was a financial advisor and office manager.
 He uses these skills to help Bob and Steve grow Images Jewelers to the next level by providing internal business analysis and helping with day to day operations, allowing Bob and Steve get back to their best skills, designing and selling jewelry.

 Holding the most important position in the office (head bookkeeper), she keeps our financial house in order through her over 30 years experience in accounting, business development, finance, and tax law.

-As office support, Julie has a crucial role in making sure things run smoothly.
+As office support, Taylor has a crucial role in making sure things run smoothly.
 We love working with her as she brings a true sense of joy to the workplace.

 The staff at Images Jewelers is proud to be a cutting edge jeweler with traditional roots.
 While we have all studied and trained in classical jewelry repair and manufacturing, we have not limited ourselves to the past.
 We actively pursue all modern technologies that allow us to provide our customers with the highest quality jewelry made in the most efficient and practical way.